jnwatson/py-lmdb/docs/index.rst

              'overflow_pages': 0L,
              'psize': 4096L}

-    This database contains 3,761,848 million records, and none of the records had their value spilled to a separate page (``overflow_pages``).
+    This database contains 3,761,848 records, and none of the records had their value spilled to a separate page (``overflow_pages``).

     By default, record keys are limited to 511 bytes in length, however this can be adjusted by rebuilding the library.